Defective Machinery Accidents & Malfunctioning Equipment Cause Injuries

 Workers compensation is available for on-the-job machine injuries: Workers compensation is intended to provide injured workers with prompt medical care and income replacement while they recover.
 Because the process for obtaining the proper Workers’ Compensation benefits in Ohio can be complicated, it can be useful to contact an experienced Ohio labor attorney to assist you in the procedures of filing an initial claim or a denied claim.

 If you have suffered an injury due to defective machinery or equipment at the workplace, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding machine malfunction accidents.